 The Difference: Somen vs Udon Noodles

-Both the broth of Somen and Soba, and even the broth of Udon, can be made by watering down the Mentsuyu soup base.
+By the way, both the broth of Somen and Soba and even the broth of Udon can be made by watering down the Mentsuyu soup base.

 The Difference between Somen and Udon Noodles